Database

 Mandatory SIM card registration

-It is reported that Turkmenistan imposes an identity requirement for SIM registration.
-Anyone wanting to purchase a SIM card has to provide their national ID card, or a passport in case of foreigners, to activate a new prepaid SIM card.
+It is reported that Trinidad and Tobago imposes an identity requirement for SIM registration.
+Anyone wanting to purchase a SIM card has to provide their national ID card or a passport in case of foreigners to activate a new prepaid SIM card.

 Coverage Telecommunications sector